ionutneagos/social-login-web-api/README.md

 }
 ```

->**Note: Automatic migrations are apllied on application startup.
+>**Note: Automatic migrations are applied on application startup.
 You don't need to generate them manually.
 For doing this, I used [EFCore.AutomaticMigrations](https://www.nuget.org/packages/EFCore.AutomaticMigrations/) package.**

 > *MigrateDatabaseToLatestVersion.ExecuteAsync(context).Wait()* - where context is your application context.
 ```